learn-co-students/ruby-oo-inheritance-modules-london-web-021720/README.md

 If we use `include` keyword, we allow our classes to use all of the methods of the included module as *instance* methods.
 We'll talk about how to lend a module's methods as *class* methods in a minute.

-Now that we've included the module, open up `bin/dance_party` and get familiar with with following code:
+Now that we've included the module, open up `bin/dance_party` and get familiar with following code:

 ```ruby
 require_relative "../lib/kid.rb"